Jutho/KrylovKit.jl/docs/src/man/implementation.md

 ```@docs
 KrylovKit.KrylovFactorization
 ```
-A `KrylovFactorization` can be destructered into its defining components using iteration, but these can also be accessed using the following functions
+A `KrylovFactorization` can be destructured into its defining components using iteration, but these can also be accessed using the following functions
 ```@docs
 basis